1

 -

-A maintenance free battery and uses the advanced Absorbent Glass Mat technology (AGM).
-This technology ensures that the battery acid is absorbed into the glass fiber mats and no longer floats around loose in the battery.
-This prevents sloshing, leaking and the formation of oxyhydrogen. - So it can be used without any problems in normally ventilated areas.
+A maintenance-free Battery and utilizes advanced Absorbent Glass Mat (AGM) technology.
+This technology ensures that the battery acid is absorbed into the fiberglass mats and no longer floats freely within the battery.
+This prevents sloshing, leaks, and the formation of oxyhydrogen. - So it can be used without any problems in normally ventilated areas.
 The battery is therefore safer and can be used in almost any position (except upside down) to be mounted .

-- The Absorbent Glass Mat also promotes the life of the battery during deep discharge because the plates cannot warp.
+- The Absorbent Glass Mat also improves the battery's lifespan during deep discharge because the plates cannot warp.
 This makes an AGM battery good suitable for deep discharge / deep cycle (up to 80%) and cyclic use.
-AGM batteries for cyclic use are specially designed for many times intensive discharging and recharging.
-This makes these AGM batteries optimally suited for applications such as maintenance battery, service battery, solar panel battery, boat battery, caravan battery, camper battery, mobility scooter battery.
+AGM batteries for cyclic use are specially designed for multiple intensive discharges and recharges.
+This makes these AGM batteries ideal for applications such as maintenance batteries, service batteries, solar panel batteries, boat batteries, caravan batteries, camper batteries, and mobility scooter batteries.

-- The AGM battery can deliver a very high current for a short period of time and also deliver power for a long period of time.
-This makes the product ideal for starting the engine and also for electric winches and bow thrusters.
-AGM batteries are more suitable for delivering high current for a short period of time compared to Gel batteries.
+- The AGM battery can deliver a very high current for a short period and also provide power for a long time.
+This makes it ideal for starting engines and also for applications such as electric winches and bow thrusters.
+Compared to gel batteries, AGM batteries are more suitable for delivering high current for short periods.

-- The indicated capacity is at a discharge time of 10 hours.
-If you discharge the battery in 5 hours, the capacity decreases by approximately 15%, see table below for Constant Power Discharge Characteristics.
+- The indicated capacity is based on a discharge time of 10 hours.
+If you discharge the battery in 5 hours, the capacity decreases by approximately 15%; see the table below for Constant Power Discharge Characteristics.

 With a float voltage, an AGM battery will still have 80% of its original capacity after 6 years at an average ambient temperature of 25 ºC.

-A lifepo4 lithium battery lasts up to 8 times longer: after 3000 cycles at 80% discharge, it remains at 80% capacity.
+A lifepo4 lithium battery lasts 8 times longer: after 3000 cycles at 80% discharge, it remains at 80% capacity.

 -

-Operating and storage temperature: -20°C to 60°C. At an ambient temperature of 20 degrees, an AGM battery delivers the best performance.
-For example, AGM batteries retain a capacity of 40% at -20°C. Not only cold temperatures have negative effects on the lifespan of the AGM battery, this also applies to very high temperatures.
-According to the design standards, a Long Life AGM battery has a functional lifespan of 10 years at an ambient temperature of 20°C. At a temperature of 30°C this will be 4 years and at 40°C 2 years.
-It is optimal if batteries are used in rooms where the temperature is regulated, so that the AGM batteries perform optimally.
+Operating and storage temperature: -20°C to 60°C. At an ambient temperature of 20 degrees Celsius, an AGM battery performs best.
+For example, AGM batteries retain 40% capacity at -20°C. Not only cold temperatures negatively impact the lifespan of an AGM battery, but also very high temperatures.
+According to design standards, a Long Life AGM battery has a functional lifespan of 10 years at an ambient temperature of 20°C. At a temperature of 30°C, this will be 4 years, and at 40°C, 2 years.
+It is optimal to use batteries in temperature-controlled areas to ensure optimal performance.

 - can be mounted tilted.